-The Board has adopted corporate governance guidelines, which, along with the Company's restated certificate of incorporation and Bylaws, and the charters of the committees of the Board, provide the framework for our corporate governance.
+The Board has adopted corporate governance guidelines, which, along with our Certificate of Incorporation and Bylaws, and the charters of the committees of the Board, provide the framework for our corporate governance.
 Our current corporate governance guidelines can be found, together with other corporate governance information, in the corporate governance section of our website at www.regenxbio.com.
 The Board also evaluates the charters of its committees from time to time, as appropriate.